suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Each example uses SHA256 as the digest function.

 ## Example 0: AES Key Wrap {#example-AES-KW}

-Diagnostic notation of the SUIT Manifest:
+Diagnostic notation of the SUIT manifest (with line breaks added for readability).

 ~~~
 {::include examples/suit-manifest-aes-kw.diag.signed}